d11wtq/whittle/README.md

 ```

 All we had to do was add the new terminal rules for "(" and ")" then specify that the value of
 an expression enclosed in parentheses is simply the value of the expression itself.
+We could
+just as easily pick some other characters to surround the grouping (maybe "~1+2~*3"), but then
+people would think we were silly (arguably, we would be a bit silly).

 ## Skipping whitespace